 A natural method of improving soil quality is crop rotation.
 Some plants, especially vegetables, release organic fertilizer nutrients into the soil during their growth.
 Others behave like mulch and benefit the other cultures around them.
 Peas, soy, clover, rapeseed, mustard, and rye are among the most edible plants.
-But it would be best if you were careful, as each plant has its own rules based on which it can develop adequately or not.
+But it would be best if you were careful, as each plant has its own rules on whether it can develop adequately or not.
 Take, for example, pepper, which successfully grows when planted after beans, but never after potatoes.

 Homemade Kitchen Organic Fertilizers

 The first items on the list are banana peels or eggshells.
 The potassium from the banana peels and the eggshells create a highly efficient organic fertilizer, especially for tomato seedlings.
 Then there’s coffee beans and tea.
-Both of them are good for plants that grow in acidic soil, such as tomatoes, blueberries, roses, and azaleas.
+Both are good for plants that grow in acidic soil, such as tomatoes, blueberries, roses, and azaleas.

 Crushed Tree Bark

-Crushed tree bark is excellent for both fertilization and the protection of plants and soil.
+Crushed tree bark is excellent for fertilization and protecting plants and soil.
 Before adding crushed tree bark, the soil should be raked, and all weeds should be removed.
 Once the ground is ready and clean, you can add a thick layer of tree bark after crushing it into tiny pieces.
 The result mustn’t contain too many significant wood residues because they will retain the nitrogen needed for soil.

-It is highly recommended you thoroughly document and research specifics for your plants and lawn.
-Only then can you adapt the process and come up with the best fertilizer for according to the needs of each species, the age of plants, season, and, of course, soil.
+You must thoroughly document and research specifics for your plants and lawn.
+Only then can you adapt the process and come up with the best fertilizer according to the needs of each species, the age of plants, season, and, of course, soil.